pssnyder/v7p3r-chess-engine/docs/completed_projects/CHESS_CORE_REFACTOR_PLAN.md

 ## Risk Mitigation
 - Preserve all existing method signatures
 - Maintain backward compatibility
-- Keep the same public interface for v7p3rChess
+- Keep the same public interface for playChess
 - Thorough testing before considering complete

 ## Files to be Modified
 - `chess_core.py` - New core chess functionality
-- `v7p3r_play.py` - Simplified to engine-specific logic only
+- `play_chess.py` - Simplified to engine-specific logic only

 ## Dependencies
 No new external dependencies required.
 All existing imports and functionality preserved.